donnell74/Org.nized-API/README.md

 Person/Update/
 Given the query data through POST for a person row, update the database where email matches given email.
 CardID will not work for this.

+Person/Login/
+Given the hash and email, attempt to login.